 The East Surrey Regiment took part in the Second Afghan War and Lord Frederick Robert's march on Kandahar in 1879 - 80.
 It appears that Fred was in the first phase of that campaign from 1878 to '79 but left for England on 27 January 1880.

 In 1881 Fred was perhaps searching for a bride.
 He was noted in the Census on 3 April that year visiting Martinus Hayward who is likely to have been an old friend of the family.
 Martinus was a surgeon who had been the medical officer on at least two passages on emigrant ships to South Australia in 1836 and 1846.
 In Adelaide in January 1851 Martinus married Mary Jane Bruce (an Irish lass from Tralee, Co Kerry) and had a daughter there, Mary Bruce Hayward, in 1853.
 They returned to England before the second daughter Helen was born in 1859.
 Mary Jane died in 1879 but Martinus (landowner), his two landowning sisters Elizabeth and Maria plus Mary (aged 28) were at 2 Queens Parade, Cheltenham when Fred visited them.
-The only inference that can be drawn is that when Martinus died in 1904, spinster daughter Mary was the executor for his £353 estate.
+When Martinus died in 1904, spinster daughter Mary was the executor for his £353 estate.

 In 1896 Frederick retired and they returned to England.
 13 year-old Charles died at school in Tunbridge in 1st qtr 1900.
 In that year Fred took a single posting to Ceylon where he stayed for 2½ years.
-The 1901 census finds Edith, as head of the family aged 36, at living on her own means, with her son, Eric, and Nellie Bates, a servant.
-On his return his reaction to Edith's extravagances led to her demand for a separation and a deed was entered into on 29 Sep 1902 in which Frederick allowed Edith £150 p.a
+The 1901 census finds Edith, as head of the family aged 36, in Earles Court, London living on her own means, with her son, Eric, and Nellie Bates, a servant.
+On his return Fred's reaction to Edith's extravagances led to her demand for a separation and a deed was entered into on 29 Sep 1902 in which he allowed Edith £150 p.a

-With Fred in Ceylon Courts report of divorce in Times 13 Oct 1911 states that the marriage to Edith Emily Money (who was born in Nyee Tal, India in about 1865)
+Divorce Court reports in The Times 13 Oct 1911 state that the marriage to Edith Emily Money was over.

-I. In December 1910 Edith went to South Africa where she lived with Cecil Porch near Capetown and wrote to Frederick on 25 Dec 1910 informing him of the situation.
-At the death of the second son, Kay, in 1915, Edith is noted as living at 44 Roland Gardens, South Kensington but Col. Frederick is "late" despite another note that Frederick H. died in London aged 90.
+In December 1910 Edith went to South Africa where she lived with Cecil Porch near Capetown and wrote to Frederick on 25 Dec 1910 informing him of the situation.
+At the death of the second son, Kay, in 1915, Edith's official address is noted as her son Eric's at 44 Roland Gardens, South Kensington.
+Col. Frederick is described as "late" despite another note that he died in London aged 90.

 Edith Money Maturin is noted as the author of "Her Animated Flat" (1903) and Mrs. Fred Maturin is in www.africabib.org as “Maturin, Edith (Money) / Mrs Cecil Porch (British) author of Adventures Beyond the Zambesi, of the O'Flaherty, the Insular, the Soldier Man, and the Rebel-Woman.
 London/New York: Eveleigh Nash/Brentano's.
 1913.
 391p. (travels in Zambia and Zimbabwe); also Petticoat Pilgrims on Trek.
 London: Eveleigh Nash.
 1909.
 335p. (travels in Lesotho and South Africa).
 Copies of “Love Microbes” - 48.09; “Thin Red Line of Heroes” - 70.14. by Edith (Money) Maturin are held at the Library of the University of North Carolina.